GG23800/Perso_C/README.md

-All work in this repository is under the licence bsd available [here] ()
+All work in this repository is on the public domaine and are free.